 Veterans Resource Fair: This spring event, which is typically held the third week of spring, showcases various services, organizations and departments that help support veterans at UCF.

-Veterans Transfer Orientation Sessions: In collaboration with the UCF Knights Major Exploration and Transition Center and Office of Transfer and Transition Services, the Veterans Academic Resource Center hosts incoming transfer student veterans for the first two hours of their transfer orientation.
-During this time transferring veteran students meet with VARC staff, staff and services and learn about using their G.I. benefits.
+Veterans Transfer Orientation Sessions: In collaboration with the UCF Knights Major Exploration and Transition Center and Office of Transfer and Transition Services, the Military and Veteran Success Center hosts incoming transfer student-veterans for the first two hours of their transfer orientation.
+During this time transferring veteran students meet with MVSS staff, staff and services and learn about using their G.I. benefits.

 Knight’s Career Quest for Veterans: This partnership program with career services helps student-veterans prepare for and secure employment opportunities.
 Over two semesters, Knights will learn valuable career competencies that are the most sought after by employers, identify effective job search strategies related to their career development and connect with employers looking to recruit student-veterans.